NikZak/celltest/README.rst

 .. end-badges

-Convert notebook cells to unittests

-* Free software: MIT license
+Use jupyter notebook or jupyter lab in the testing process.
+This software converts notebook cells to unittests compatible with pytest, coverage, tox.

 Installation
 ============